Harmelodic/harmelodic.github.io/docs/software-engineering/backend/java-memory-management.md

 or automatically by the JVM as code is dereferenced.
 Instead, objects in Heap memory that are no longer referenced in Stack memory are periodically cleaned up by a garbage collector.

+A generational garbage collector is one that organises objects into different spaces or "generations" depending on the objects age, size and other factors.

 Different garbage collectors are available:

 - G1 or "G1GC" or [Garbage First](https://en.wikipedia.org/wiki/Garbage-first_collector)
 	- Introduced as experimental in JVM 6 Update 14, supported from JVM 7, defaulted in Java 9.
 	- Designed to be a compacting and more predicatable garbage collector than the previous CMS collector.
+	- Is a generational garbage collector.
 - ZGC or [The Z Garbage Collector](https://openjdk.org/projects/zgc/)
 	- Introduced in experimental in JDK 11 and production ready in JDK 15.
 	- Reimplemented to support "generations" in JDK 21, which defaulted in JDK 23, and the non-generational mode was